Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Optical Irradiation

 By inserting $\delta\!f(E)$ into Eq. \eqref{eq:real-axis-sc} we calculate the quasiparticle-induced suppression parameter which characterizes the suppression of $|\Delta|$ and is displayed in Fig. \ref{fig:suppression}c.
-The full Migdal-Eliashberg self-consistency equations on the real-frequency axis along with the strong-coupling Usadel equation could be used instead of the BCS self-consistency equation Eq. \eqref{eq:real-axis-sc}; however, the resulting complexity and effort to solve these equations would have been significant and beyond the scope of the current work.
-This approximation limits the quantitative accuracy of our model.

 Fig. \ref{fig:suppression}c illustrates that in dirtier materials with a smaller $D$, a larger nonequilibrium quasiparticle population is generated within $V_{\rm{init}}$, resulting in a more significant suppression of $|\Delta|$ in the initial stages following photon absorption.
-These results are consistent with the argument that a larger $D$ leads to more stringent requirements on the detector's geometry to maintain photon sensitivity, e.g. reducing the film thickness and/or wire width \cite{10.1063/5.0018818}.
+These results are consistent with the argument that a larger $D$ leads to more stringent requirements on the detector's geometry to maintain photon sensitivity, e.g., reducing the film thickness and/or wire width \cite{10.1063/5.0018818}.